Can you take Zopiclone for anxiety?

 13th May 2019

 Zopiclone is a nonbenzodiazepine drug that is used to treat insomnia.
 It is usually prescribed for the short-term relief of difficulties in falling asleep, waking up at night and early awakening, occasional or chronic insomnia, and insomnia associated with psychiatric disturbances, or where the insomnia is causing severe anxiety and distress to the patient.
+Some people wonder whether Zopiclone can be taken for treatment of anxiety, which we will address in this article.

 Doctors do not recommend the long-term continuous use of zopiclone.
 A normal course of treatment requires the lowest effective dose of this medicine.